-I’ve picked out the closest hotels to the centre of Vienna (Stephansplatz square with Stephansdom cathedral).
-Each is on or next to the square and has a user rating of at least 8/10 at booking.com at the time of writing.
+I’ve picked out hotels close to the centre of Vienna (Stephansplatz square with Stephansdom cathedral).
+Each is on or next to the square and must have a user rating of at least 8/10 at booking.com at the time of writing.

 The map at the bottom of the article has further accommodation options, including apartments.
 And I end with a few visitor tips for the location, including transport connections.